Air Canada: System-wide outage disrupts airport, aircraft operations

 “Today’s computer issues have had a wide impact on our customers and we apologize for any inconvenience,” Benjamin Smith, President, Passenger Airlines at Air Canada, said in the statement.

-Vancouver International Airport said in a statement that the outage is “causing delays.”
+Vancouver International Airport said in a statement that the outage is“causing delays.”
+(Reporting By Allison Lampert; editing by Grant McCool)